IvanVeloz/oup/README.md

 2. Locate the TCL console.
 3. Navigate to the `quartus` directory by typing `cd path/to/oup/quartus`.
 4. Create the project by typing `source oup.tcl`.
 This will execute the `oup.tcl` script.
+    * At this point Quartus may complain about you not having Cyclone V support installed, and will ask you if you want to remove the current assignemts.
+Select "No".
 5. Open the project you just created by clicking File > Open Project.